 Stink bugs are basically harmless.
 Unlike the bees, they won’t sting.
 They are also different from centipedes as they won’t bite.
 Stink bugs prefer the element of surprise, where they would sneak up on you and then suddenly land on you (whether in your hair, clothes, or arms).
 Their infestation can take place all year long, but the significant increase generally happens during the spring and summer periods.

 They are small with a unique shield shape.
 They gain the name after the odor they would produce when squished, crushed, or disturbed.
 The odor is actually their defense mechanism – they use it to ward off predators.
-Some people say it that the odor is similar to strong cilantro smell or even skunk, but every person has different opinions and sayings.
+Some people say it that the odor is similar to a strong cilantro smell or even skunk, but every person has different opinions and sayings.
 But in general, the bugs would produce unpleasant odor that can linger for quite a while.

 How to Get Rid of Stink Bugs In Your House